 How does it work?

-The Staff/Faculty/Retirees Meal Card is a declining cash balance system that works on the same principal as a bank debit card.
+Staff, faculty, and retirees can have their employee ID card programmed in our office to access their meal plan (unless there is a request for a separate meal card).
+This meal card is a declining cash balance system that works on the same principle as a bank debit card.
 Each time you make a purchase, the total cost is subtracted from the dollar balance in your account.

-Once your meal card is setup, you may access your meal card information directly by visiting our secure Mac Express website http://mealcard.mcmaster.ca.
+Once your meal card is setup, you may access your meal card information directly by visiting our secure Meal Account website.
 Here you will be able to:

 - Check meal card balances